AlanConstantino/pi-cloud-server/README.md

 10. Restart the app and login with your new username/password.
     - ```^C``` to stop the app if it's running in the command line
     - ```npm run server```

+## Todo
+- Figure out how to upload directories
+- Figure out how to create a new directory by pressing a button
+- Figure out how to move files from one directory to another (drag and drop maybe)
+- Instead of showing 403 error page, redirect to /
+- Make the process of making a new username and password easier for the user
+- Move the user object into an excel document to act as a psuedo database so it isn't stored in the source code